 The sanctuary is home to several species of wild animals such as elephant (star attraction), tigers and Indian bison (a giant, majestic bull).
 The highlights of the park are the elephant rides organized by the forest department and sighting the herds of elephants passing by or idly grazing.
 The Muthanga gate is quite close to Sulthan Bathery making the town ideal base stay for you to explore this sanctuary.

+One of the top places for solo travel in Wayanad is the majestic Chembra peak and heart lake.
 Towering to an attitude of 2050 m the Chembra peak dominates the Wayanad landscape.
-The trek to the peak is not allowed anymore but you can still go upto the famous heart shaped lake, which in my opinion is worth the effort.
+The trek to the Chembra peak is not allowed anymore but you can still go upto the famous heart shaped lake, which in my opinion is worth the effort.

 You need to take permission (and of-course the ticket!) from the forest department to visit the Chembra mountain.
 The ticket costs 750/- and is valid for a group of upto 10 people.
 The ticket also includes a guide (mandatory) whom you will meet ahead on the observation deck.
 Note, that if you are traveling alone you’ll still have to pay 750/- for the ticket to trek to the heart shaped lake (bummer!).

-If you are a backpacker traveling solo, try to talk to a group of people to accommodate you and split the cost.
+If you are on a backpacking solo trip to Wayanad try to talk to a group of people to accommodate you and split the cost.
 Note that on weekdays and on Sunday it is very difficult to find groups which are trekking to the lake.
 However, on a Saturday morning you should have no difficulty getting into a group.

 Another alternative is to buy the cheaper 30/- INR ticket with which you can visit the observation deck.
 The walk from the ticket check post to the observation tower is very scenic and calming as it goes through beautiful tea gardens.